MatsHeggelund/Writeups/KCSC_Jan23/7SD _Misc).md

 We are tasked with finding out what kind of unit this is, and to find out a way to read the flag.

-We can quickly identify this as a schematic of a 7 Segment Display by studying the schematic.
+We can quickly identify this as a schematic of a 7 Segment Display by studying the provided image.
 This is also obvious due to the challenge name (7SD).

 The .txt file consists of a series of words made up of letters between a and g.
 It seems to be some kind of code.